Institute for Development and Research in Banking Technology: Contests

-The awards are presented keeping in view a particular aspect of technology implementation which changes year-by-year.
-There are various categories which focus on cyber security, financial inclusion, IT infrastructure, IT risk management, etc. These technology awards honour the best banks of the Indian banking and financial sector.
-The awards are presented by the governor of the Reserve Bank of India every year.

 IDRBT Banking Application Contest

 To bank on the popularity of apps development, and bring in new and useful app innovations in the Indian banking and financial sector, the institute launched the IDRBT Banking Application Contest (IBAC) in 2016.
 The IDRBT Banking Application Contest (IBAC) aims to serve two key purposes – Indian banking and financial community benefits from the innovative ideas from the best tech talent in the country, and the Gen Next gets an opportunity to showcase their tech talent through this platform.

 IDRBT Annual Doctoral Colloquium

 IDRBT certifying authority

 IDRBT is the certifying authority (CA) for the Indian banking and financial sector, licensed by the Controller of Certifying Authorities, Government of India, under IT Act 2000.
 The CA issues digital certificates aimed to facilitate speedy and cost-effective digital transactions.
 These certificates are used by the RBI, banks and other financial institutions to exchange electronic messages between banks ensuring authenticity, integrity, non-repudiation and confidentiality.
 The CA services are aimed at facilitating.
 So far, more than 2,00,000 digital certificates have been issued by the CA.